How to Help a Child with Social Anxiety | Children’s Bureau

 Teach Them About Social Anxiety

-Talk with your child about what social anxiety is and how to pinpoint it in their day-to-day lives.
-Once your child understands how to identify social anxiety, they can begin to redirect their emotions and eventually learn to handle any negative thoughts that occur with social anxiety.
+Talk with your child about social anxiety and how to pinpoint it in their day-to-day lives.
+Once they understand how to identify it, they can begin to redirect their emotions and eventually learn to handle any negative thoughts that occur with it.

 Consider Therapy for Your Child

-Secondly, a great option for helping a young child with social anxiety is to get them involved in therapy.
-Not only do therapists have a comprehensive understanding of social anxiety and how it occurs, but they can also provide your child with the tools necessary to overcome their emotional distress during any social interaction.
+Secondly, an excellent option for helping a young child with social anxiety is to get them involved in therapy.
+Therapists not only have a comprehensive understanding of it and how it occurs, but they can also provide your child with the tools necessary to overcome their emotional distress during any social interaction.

-At Children’s Bureau, mental health services are provided to children ages 0-21.
-With a number of different mental health tools and resources, finding the support for your child has never been more accessible.
-Remember, there is nothing wrong with giving your child the extra support they need as they continue to grow and develop.
-In fact, the extra support of a mental health professional will allow them to better understand themselves and their feelings as they move into adolescence and adulthood.
+At All For Kids, we provide mental health services to children ages 0-21.
+With several different tools and resources, finding support for your child has never been more accessible.
+Remember, there is nothing wrong with giving them the extra support they need as they continue to grow and develop.
+The additional help of a professional will allow them to understand themselves and their feelings better as they move into adolescence and adulthood.

 Reward Their Progress